SayakaMiura/TopHap/README.txt

 2. R (v3.5.3 and v4.0.3 were tested)
  R package:
     ape
- Please make sure “Rscript ” command is functional.
+ Please make sure â€œRscript â€ command is functional.

 3. MEGA
  Please download the latest version from https://www.megasoftware.net/.

 How to use
 ==================
+1. Unzip Alignment.zip
+ Make sure the main directory has the Alignment folder that contains many sequences files.

-1. Align your SARS-CoV-2 sequences with the NCBI reference sequence Place your alignment files in the directory of Alignment.
+2. Align your SARS-CoV-2 sequences with the NCBI reference sequence Place your alignment files in the directory of Alignment.

-2. Add the information of your alignment files in AdditionalData.txt As an example, we added two additional alignments, named SA501.fasta and UK501.fasta.
+3. Add the information of your alignment files in AdditionalData.txt As an example, we added two additional alignments, named SA501.fasta and UK501.fasta.
 Your fasta file name should be listed in the first column and you can add a note in the second column.

-3. (optional) List genomic positions that you like to include to construct haplotypes in MinorVariants.txt.
+4. (optional) List genomic positions that you like to include to construct haplotypes in MinorVariants.txt.
  As an example, we listed positions that were reported among UK sequences with 501 variant.

-4. (optional) List genomic positions that you like to exclude to construct haplotypes in Excluded.txt.
+5. (optional) List genomic positions that you like to exclude to construct haplotypes in Excluded.txt.
  We already listed genomic positions that are excluded in our database, i.e., non-coding regions and ORF7.
 You can list additional positions in the same file.

-5. (optional) Change parameter setting.
+6. (optional) Change parameter setting.
  The default setting is listed below.
 If you wish to use different setting please edit lines 5-8 in TopHap.py, accordingly. vf (variant frequency cutoff): 0.05 (position with >5% frequencies are used) hf (haplotype frequency cutoff): 0.05 (haplotypes with >5% frequencies are selected)
  bootstrap replicates: 100 (100 bootstrap samples are generated) hf for bootstrap replicates: 0.05 (for bootstrap sample, haplotypes with >5% frequencies are selected)

-6. Run TopHap.py.
+7. Run TopHap.py.
  Python3 TopHap.py

 Output file